blairperry/BrownBear_Temporalsoforms/README.md

 ## Software
-The following software was used processing and analysis:
+The following software was used for data processing and analysis:
 - Kallisto v0.46.1 (isoform-level expression quantification)
 - tappAS v1.0.7 (differential isoform usage and gene expression analyses)
 - pfam_scan.pl v1.6 (identification of protein domains in isoform sequences)